-Any alteration to, or abolition of, the foreign exchange "peg" of the dirham at a fixed exchange rate to the U.S. dollar will expose the Group to U.S. dollar foreign exchange movements against the dirham
+Any alteration to, or abolition of, the foreign exchange "peg" of the dirham at a fixed exchange rate to the U.S. dollar will expose the Group to U.S. dollar foreign exchange movements against the dirham adversely affects the Group's results of operations and financial condition.

-The Group maintains its accounts, and reports its results, in dirham.
-The dirham has been 'pegged' at a fixed exchange rate to the U.S. dollar since 22 November 1980.
-However, there can be no assurance that the dirham will not be de-pegged in the future or that the existing peg will not be adjusted in a manner that adversely affects the Group's results of operations and financial condition.
 Any such de-pegging or adjustment, particularly if the dirham weakens against the U.S. dollar, could have an adverse effect on the Group's business, results of operations, financial condition and prospects.
-For example, the 2019 Financial Statements, in note 48.4.3, contain a sensitivity analysis that shows that a 2 per cent. change in the exchange rate of the U.S. dollar against the dirham (with all other variables held constant) in 2019 would have impacted the Group's statement of profit or loss (due to the changes in the fair values of currency sensitive non-trading monetary assets and liabilities) by AED 380 million.
+For example, the 2020 Financial Statements, in note 47.4.3, contain a sensitivity analysis that shows that a 2 per cent. change in the exchange rate of the U.S. dollar against the dirham (with all other variables held constant) in 2020 would have impacted the Group's statement of profit or loss (due to the changes in the fair values of currency sensitive non-trading monetary assets and liabilities) by AED 608 million.